Tuesday, September 27, 2022 · 16 min read

-An analog to digital converter, or ADC, is a system that converts analog phenomena into a digital signal that can be processed and stored on computers.
+An analog-to-digital converter, or ADC, is a system that converts analog phenomena into digital signals that can be processed and stored on computers.
 In consumer terms, music is digitized today and available over the internet.

 The first of these key enabling technologies was the vacuum tube, invented in 1906 by Lee DeForest.
 Vacuum tubes (aka “valves” in the UK) are amplifiers.
 They were essential for the telephone system, which was reliant on repeaters to boost signal levels over long distances.

 At the same time, engineers at Western Electric were seeking to increase the amount of data that could be carried across telegraph lines.
 In 1921, Paul Rainey patented the concept of “pulse code modulation” (PCM).

 He used photocells, galvanometers, and relays to encode information on one side of the circuit and decode it on the other.
 In this way, he could push more information across the telegraph lines without needing to increase the system’s overall bandwidth.

 Also in the 1920s, Harry Nyquist was developing his famous theorem - The Nyquist Theorem, also working on increasing the telegraph system’s throughput despite its fixed bandwidth.

 He determined that if a signal was sampled at regular intervals with at least twice the speed of the fastest movements within the signal, the signal could be reconstructed on the other end of the transmission without loss.